 Phoenix Members Golf Society

-Tuesday winners celebrate with the staff at The Relax Bar.
+Tuesday’s winners pose for a photo with the staff at The Relax Bar.

 When the storm abated the rest of the day turned out fine.
 The other amazing thing is that at the end of the storm any other course would have been closed.
 There were rivers running all over the place.
 The greens at one time were like large lakes.
 Within 10 to 15 minutes however most of the surface water had disappeared and apart from a few isolated places the fairways were completely playable.
 The drainage at Phoenix must be one of, if not the best in the area.

 One nice sight was seeing the water hazard brook on Mountain #1 hole running a torrent of water.
 Good to wash all the debris away.

 So, on we plodded and at the end of the day and back at the Relax Bar only a few of our group were around to receive prizes.